Joshua Mathiot: Biography

 He was admitted to the bar, and practiced in Newark.
-Mathiot served as prosecuting attorney 1832–1836.

-He served as mayor of Newark in 1834.
+Mathiot served as prosecuting attorney from 1832 to 1836, and as mayor of Newark in 1834.

+Congress

 Mathiot was elected as a Whig to the Twenty-seventh Congress (March 4, 1841 – March 3, 1843).

+He was Grand worthy patriarch of the Sons of Temperance in Ohio.

+Death and burial

-He was Grand worthy patriarch of the Sons of Temperance in Ohio, and while attending a temperance convention at Sandusky, he contracted cholera, from which he died in Newark, Ohio, July 30, 1849.
+While attending a temperance convention at Sandusky, he contracted cholera, from which he died in Newark, Ohio, July 30, 1849.

 He was interred in Cedar Hill Cemetery.